pnnl/pecblocks/README.md

 These Python files are used to train and validate HW models, but the sample data to use them is not located in this repository:

 - _common.py_ implements a batch-oriented dataset loader for training.
-- _pv1_training.py_ trains the HW model, determines channel scaling, saves the model to PKL files and a JSON file of scaling factors
 - _pv1_export.py_ writes the model coefficients and scaling factors to a single JSON file
+- _pv1_metrics.py_ writes the RMS errors for each output channel, by case and also for the total
 - _pv1_test.py_ plots one or more training datasets, comparing true and estimated outputs
-- _pv1_metrics.py_ writes the RMS errors for each output channel, by case and also for the total
+- _pv1_test_iir.py_ plots one or more training datasets, comparing true and estimated outputs, overlaying the IIR simulation
+- _pv1_training.py_ trains the HW model, determines channel scaling, saves the model to PKL files and a JSON file of scaling factors

 ## License